Voultapher/self_cell/README.md

     fn borrow_dependent<'a>(&'a self) -> &'a Dependent<'a> { ... }
     [...]
     // See the macro level documentation for a list of all generated functions
+    // and other possible options, e.g. async builder support,
     // https://docs.rs/self_cell/latest/self_cell/macro.self_cell.html#generated-api.
 }